loopbackio/loopback-next/docs/site/FAQ.md

   scalability is the reason TypeScript exists and is gaining traction.
 - **Improved extensibility** and flexibility.
 LoopBack 4's core is simpler than LoopBack 3.x with well-defined extension points.
-A lot of responsibility will be shifted to extensions (componnets), which can be JavaScript or TypeScript.
+A lot of responsibility will be shifted to extensions (components), which can be JavaScript or TypeScript.
 - Unified tooling.
 TypeScript developers all use the same IDE: Visual Studio Code.
 The LoopBack ecosystem could someday be filled with useful best practices around that IDE and even great developer plugins.
 Right now that